 Depending on whether or not you think young Richard Gere is incredibly handsome or actually kind of weird looking, Days of Heaven has a real argument for “most beautiful movie ever made.”
 It’s one of those movies, like Cries and Whispers or Lawrence of Arabia, where the name of the cinematographer is absolutely as important as the name of the director.
 Nestor Almendros was Malick’s DP on the movie and won one of the most-deserved Oscars of all time for his work.
 So much of this film was shot during “magic hour,” a slim bit of time around dusk, to give an unbelievable golden hue to the film; it reads as a stand-in for the idealized wealth and majesty and beauty that the principals will never manage to come cross themselves.
 As it was for Stanley Kubrick and John Alcott in Barry Lyndon, natural light as opposed to man-made light was the object of the film; for Malick and Almendros, it led to a significantly longer and more expensive shoot than the studios bargained for.
 One sees in it, purely from a film history standpoint, a movie like Sorcerer or Daisy Miller or New York, New York or even Apocalypse Now and especially Heaven’s Gate: took too long, took too much money, didn’t make nearly enough back, blame the director.

 The movie isn’t afraid of its own apocalyptic pretension, which I appreciate.
-In a voiceover early on, a girl talks about what he hears the end of the world will be like according to a religious kid.
+In a voiceover early on, a girl (Linda Manz) talks about what she hears the end of the world will be like according to a religious kid.
 It’ll be animals running all over and the earth opening up and fire spewing and the whole works.
 As the movie progresses, of course that all comes into play, some of it almost all at once.
 A plague of locusts falls from the sky upon the crops, necessitating smoke and smacking from the hands.
 But it’s to no avail; the locusts are too many, far too many for shovels or burlap sacks or even bonfires to destroy, and when an ambush by one man against another with his lamp ignites the wheat, the burning follows.
 Bill, with his violent nature and his surprising skill in killing, seems to carry the end of the world with him again and again from the mills of Chicago into the open farmland of the West.
 More than that, it’s fitting that his apocalyptic tendencies and his apocalyptic time (during World War I) circle around, like the seasons do in Days of Heaven, to the very beginning.
 His foolish gambit, to pretend that his girlfriend is his sister, is a story as old as that of Abraham and Sarah; the death he holds in his hands, on the other hand, makes it terribly clear that his children will not number as many as the locusts or the wheatberries of an abundant harvest.

 73) Notorious (1946), dir.
 Alfred Hitchcock